Pilothouse-App/Pilothouse/README.md

 An open-source local LEMP development stack using Docker.
 Comes with a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, keeping the hosts file updated, and running WP-CLI commands, among other useful features.

-Pilothouse supports multiple local sites, Xdebug, and running WP-CLI commands directly from the host.
+Pilothouse supports multiple local sites, Xdebug, multiple versions of PHP, and running WP-CLI commands directly from the host.
 Pilothouse is tailored to WordPress projects, but can be used for general PHP projects as well.

 ### What's Inside

 - Nginx
-- PHP 7
+- PHP 5.6, 7.0, and 7.1
 - MariaDB
 - Memcached
 - Xdebug